MSc Applied Clinical Health Psychology joint Course Director

 Chineme Onyibuo.
 Exploring health-seeking behaviour among Nigerian migrants in the UK: Towards a culture-context and integrative model for enhanced quality of life

-Alexis-Garsee, Camille and Gilbert, Hazel and Burton, Martha and Van den Akker, Olga (2016) Difficulties quitting for smokers with and without a respiratory disease and use of a tailored intervention for smoking cessation – a qualitative study.
+Alexis-Garsee, Camille and Gilbert, Hazel and Burton, Martha and Van den Akker, Olga (2017) Difficulties quitting for smokers with and without a respiratory disease and use of a tailored intervention for smoking cessation – a qualitative study.
 Journal of Smoking Cessation .
-ISSN 1834-2612 (Accepted/In press)
+ISSN 1834-2612 (Published online first)

 Onyigbuo, Chineme and Van den Akker, Olga and Alexis-Garsee, Camille (2015) A cross cultural study of the health-seeking behaviours of Nigerians from the perspective of Nigerian care providers: challenges for collaboration.
 Humanities and Social Sciences Review, 4 (3). pp. 537-554.
 ISSN 2165-6258

 Onyigbuo, Chineme and Alexis-Garsee, Camille and Van den Akker, Olga (2016) An exploration of health seeking behaviours among Nigerian Christians in the UK: towards enhanced health services utilisation.
 Mental Health, Religion & Culture, 19 (3). pp. 255-267.
 ISSN 1367-4676

 Gilbert, Hazel M. and Baptiste, Leurent and Sutton, Stephen and Alexis-Garsee, Camille and Morris, Richard W. and Nazareth, Irwin (2013) ESCAPE: a randomised controlled trial of computer-tailored smoking cessation advice in primary care.
 Addiction, 108 (4). pp. 811-819.
 ISSN 0965-2140